 Michael Cohen, the former attorney and so-called “fixer” for President Donald Trump, is back on Capitol Hill for a series of hearings that appear to have little real purpose beyond a public demonstration of opposition research – the practice of gathering compromising information, whether factual or not, on one’s political opponents.
 There is no conceivable scenario in which these hearings produce new and verifiable information that will change anything relating to the special counsel investigation of Trump’s alleged collusion with Russia or with any other investigation targeting the president.

-The first and most obvious point to remember about Cohen is that he has already been convicted of lying to Congress.
+is that he has already been convicted of lying to Congress.
 So the very people to whom Cohen has already lied are now proposing that the man who is about to go to prison for that deception is suddenly going to provide them with the truth about Trump.

 Cohen has appeared at a closed hearing before the Senate Intelligence Committee, to be followed by a public hearing before the House Oversight Committee and another closed hearing before the House Intelligence Committee.